 While there is no proven treatment or cure for CFS, the condition can be managed using a variety of measures.
 These include:

 Unlike depression, where exercise may help to alleviate symptoms, in CFS sufferers it may worsen symptoms.
 This is not to say that exercise should be avoided in CFS sufferers.
 It should be done gently and not all at once.
 Prioritise activities so the most taxing are done at the best time of the day.
 Plan to have a quiet day after a busy one.
 Resting regularly during the day for even brief rest periods (such as 5 to 10 minutes) can be helpful.

 Relaxation and stress management

 Eat a balanced diet with regular meals and avoid high sugar snacks.
-For some the elimination of problem foods and environmental chemicals is beneficial.
+For some people with CFS, the elimination of problem foods and environmental chemicals is beneficial.

-Non-steroidal anti-inflammatory medications (NSAID's) can be helpful in relieving pain and reducing fever.
-Low doses of anti-depressant medications may be prescribed in some cases.
+Non-steroidal anti-inflammatory drugs (NSAIDs) can be helpful in relieving pain and reducing fever.
+Low doses of antidepressant medications may be prescribed in some cases.
 As they tend to have slight sedative affects, they can assist with sleep as well as treating depression.

 Nutritional supplements containing different vitamins (eg: vitamins A, E, C and B12) may be helpful in relieving symptoms in some cases.
-Herbal remedies such as echinacea, garlic, ginseng and evening primrose oil may also prove effective.
-Other treatments such as acupuncture and massage may also prove beneficial.
+Herbal remedies such as Echinacea, garlic, ginseng, and evening primrose oil may also prove beneficial.
+Other treatments such as acupuncture and massage may also help.

 The probability of finding an effective treatment increases as scientific knowledge of the syndrome increases.
 There are several studies in progress that may be useful in developing a treatment for CFS.